west0706/athena-workshop/labs/lab2.md

          LOCATION 's3://nyc-yellow-trips/csv/'
 ```
  - Navigate to Athena Catalog Manager and explore the database and table you've created
  - Finally, you are ready to run your first Athena query!
-Paste the following query into your query box, click ```Format Query``` and then ```Click Query```.
+Paste the following query into your query box, click ```Format Query``` and then ```Click Run Query```.
 Note the runtime of the query and amount of data scanned.

  ```
 SELECT from_unixtime(yellow_trips_csv.pickup_timestamp) as pickup_date, from_unixtime(yellow_trips_csv.dropoff_timestamp) as dropoff_date ,* FROM <USER_NAME>.yellow_trips_csv limit 100